 Douglas has one of the best largemouth bass fisheries in east Tennessee due to excellent reproduction and outstanding growth rates.
-The largemouth fishery is in such excellent condition there has been no reason to impose a size limit.
-There is, however, a daily creel limit of five-fish in combination with smallmouth.
+The largemouth fishery is in such excellent condition there has been no reason to impose a length limit.

 - White crappie stocking: 2009 - 182,520; 2008 - 36,090; 2007 - 15,000; 2005 - 15,000

-Crappie are normally very abundant and extremely popular with Douglas anglers, but their numbers have declined somewhat during the past several years.
+Crappie are normally very abundant and extremely popular with Douglas anglers.
+Their numbers declined a few years back, but the population has recently rebounded substantially.
 There is a minimum size limit of 10-inches with a 15-fish daily creel.
 The TWRA has constructed a crappie rearing pond on Henderson Island to produce fingerlings for Douglas during years of poor natural reproduction.

 WALLEYE and SAUGER: